Everything you need to know about one of the coolest royal families in the world – the Norwegian Royal Family.

 Royal Family v Royal House

 There is a clear distinction between the Royal House (kongehuset) and the Royal Family (kongelige familie) in Norway.
-Whereas the Royal House includes just the monarch and their spouse, the heir apparent and their spouse, and the heir apparent's eldest child.
+The Royal House includes just the monarch and their spouse, the heir apparent and their spouse, and the heir apparent's eldest child.

 In contrast to that, the Royal Family has a much wider definition.
 It includes all of the monarch's children and their spouses, grandchildren and sublings.